cvetanovv/Data-Visualization/README.md

 # Data-Visualization
-Data Visualization projects with Matplotlib
+Data Visualization projects with Matplotlib and Plotly